You are what you eat, we all know that.

 So what about fibre on a low carbohydrate diet?

-I listened to a podcast by Chris Kresser some time ago, where he remarked on how those on a very low carbohydrate diet (which means I imagine that they were having very little vegetable matter, and thus fermentable fibre) showed signs of a rather too-alkaline pH in their stool samples, meaning their colons were too alkaline.
+I listened to a podcast by Chris Kresser some time ago, where he remarked on how those on a very low carbohydrate diet (which means I imagine that they were having very little vegetable matter and thus fermentable fibre) showed signs of a rather too-alkaline pH in their stool samples.
+This meaning their colons were too alkaline.
 Those having only around 40g carbs a day or less had low levels of the protective substance butyrate, their pH was too alkaline and many even had indications of dysbiosis.
-Remaining on a ketogenic diet for too long (unless you are a chronic diabetic) may be giving you too little fibre in the diet, with ‘gut-wrenching’ consequences.
+Remaining on a ketogenic diet for too long (unless you are a chronic diabetic) may be giving you too little fibre in the diet with ‘gut-wrenching’ consequences.
 If you are in this position, consider adding in psyllium husks and concentrating more on the fibrous vegetables.
 Extreme carb restriction may also restrict fibre intake which will compromise the health of the colon and limit levels of good bacteria.

 Going too low carb will automatically drop not only the quantity of fibre, but the diversity obtained from a variety of vegetables.
 Unfortunately very few studies or trials have been done on fibre and the microbiome thus far, but that is changing.
-USA’s Dr Chris Kresser is conducting huge clinical studies at the moment in this regard, so hopefully we will have some data in the not too distant future.
+USA’s Dr Chris Kresser is conducting huge clinical studies at the moment in this regard.
+So hopefully we will have some data in the not too distant future.
 The ridiculous notion that we need less fibre rather than more is rejected by the top experts in the LCHF field.
-Dr Jason Fung of Canada is dogmatic on the essential role of a high fibre diet which is crucial for maintaining blood sugar control and guarding against insulin resistance.
+Dr Jason Fung of Canada is dogmatic on the essential role of a high fibre diet.
+Fibre is crucial for maintaining blood sugar control and guarding against insulin resistance.
 And of course fibre feeds the microbiome – the most important function of all.